If you don’t risk anything, you risk even more.Erica Jong

 Te Araroa means “the long pathway” in Maori.
 Completed in 2011, it’s a 3000 kilometer trail extending from Cape Reinga in the North to Bluff in the south.
 It traverses the entire country; beaches, forests, mountains, volcanoes and cities and should likely take me four to five months to finish.

 Over the ensuing years, I decided there’s only one way to find out, and that’s to go and do it.
 Keeping in mind the fact that I’m not getting any younger and my arthritic toes are continuing to protest, I made the decision to request a leave of absence, and put myself directly on the path of enormous change.
-Sure, it will be a change in scenery and routine, but also in how my life looks and feels because I am going alone.
+Sure, it was a change in scenery and routine, but also in how my life looked and felt because I hiked alone.
 Don’t worry.
-Richard will be following my every step through the magic of GPS tracking and will come after me the last three weeks.
+Richard followed my every step through the magic of GPS tracking and shared the final three weeks with me in this beautiful country.

 Thank you to Randy and Kathy McCarty for their generous support of the Te Araroa Trust helping to support my – and many, many other’s – successful and safe journeys.